 Create a directory of folders that are not likely to change so that any customization or automation continues to work.
 For example, the assigned processing profiles continue to work.

-If an asset is already published, then you use AEM to move the asset to another folder, and re-publish from its new location, the original published asset location is still available, along with the newly re-published asset.
-The original published asset, however, is lost to AEM and cannot be unpublished.
+If an asset is already published, then you use Experience Manager to move the asset to another folder, and re-publish from its new location, the original published asset location is still available, along with the newly re-published asset.
+The original published asset, however, is lost to Experience Manager and cannot be unpublished.
 Therefore, as a best practice, first unpublish an asset and then move it to a different folder.

 Using tags, as a metadata, you can easily search assets, create collections using the search results, boost search ranking for some assets, and leverage Adobe Sensei’s AI algorithms for asset discovery.